The National Young Composers Challenge is open to young musicians ages 13 to 18 who are U.S. residents.

 PLUS!
 Each winner will receive a professional recording of their composition.

-In 2015 the National Young Composers Challenge received 117 submissions - more than twice the number of submissions from any previous year.
-The sophistication and quality of the scores has continued to grow stronger each year.
-Because of the difficulty of picking only three winners in each category, the judges also announce the list of finalists from which the winning scores were selected.
-Each one of these composers deserves recognition as a winner, but unfortunately only a few scores can be selected as winners.
+Each year the National Young Composers Challenge receives a large number of submissions from every corner of the United States.
+The sophistication and quality of the scores has continued to grow each year.
+Because of the difficulty of picking only a few winners in each category, the judges also announce the list of finalists from which the winning scores will be selected.
+Each one of these composers deserves recognition as a winner, but unfortunately only a few scores can be selected from the finalists as winners.

 If you have a question regarding the National Young Composers Challenge, you can contact us at mail@ followed by YoungComposersChallenge.org.